top of page

 MATERIAL COST: $15 (payable to instructor in cash)

-SPINNING WITH SUPPORTED SPINDLES, Diana Twiss
+SUPPORTED SPINDLE SPINNING SEMINAR, Diana Twiss

 HALF DAY, Sat.
-Mar.30, 1-5pm CLASS 102, *FULL*
+Mar.22, 1-5pm CLASS 102 (FULL)

-EQUIPMENT: if you own a support spindle (and bowl), bring them along.
+• If you own a support spindle (and bowl), bring them along.
 Students who don’t yet own a support spindle, can borrow some for the workshop.
-The instructor has a class set of support spindles, in various styles.
-Hand Carders (for fibre preparation segment).
-Shoe box – to act as a lazy kate and storage box.
+The instructor has a class set of support spindles and bowls, in various styles.

 MATERIAL COST: $15 (payable to instructor in cash)